gray-panda/grayrepo/2017_labyREnth/chal/prog4_oddoneout/README.md

 ### Evaluating shellcode

-The shellcode question is hardest to solve as we need to interpret this shellcode and pseudo-execute it to get the EAX value
+The shellcode question is hardest to solve as we need to interpret this shellcode and execute it to get the EAX value

 I downloaded the [shellcode-launcher](https://github.com/clinicallyinane/shellcode_launcher) project
 I made some modification so it will print out the return value "EAX" after the function call